A Minute With: 'Ida' director Pawlikowski on Oscars, Poland

-WEST HOLLYWOOD, Calif.
-(Reuters) - Pawel Pawlikowski, the director of Poland’s Oscar-nominated drama “Ida,” said making the film about a novice nun who discovers she is Jewish was in part an exercise in bringing the memories of his own 1960s childhood to the big screen.
+WEST HOLLYWOOD, Calif., Feb 4 (Reuters) - Pawel Pawlikowski, the director of Poland’s Oscar-nominated drama “Ida,” said making the film about a novice nun who discovers she is Jewish was in part an exercise in bringing the memories of his own 1960s childhood to the big screen.

 The stark black-and-white film swept the European Film Awards in December and is one of the favorites to win the best foreign-language picture at the Academy Awards later this month.